MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

   This approach is a good fit for existing Teradata environments in which a single data mart is to be migrated, and if the data is already in a well-designed star or snowflake schema.
 This approach is a good choice also if you have time and cost pressures to move to a more modern cloud environment.

-- **Phased approach that incorporates modifications**: When a legacy warehouse has evolved over time, you might need to re-engineer the data warehouse to maintain the required performance or to support new data sources like IoT streams.
-Migrating to Azure Synapse for the well-known benefits of a scalable cloud environment might be considered part of the re-engineering process.
+- **Phased approach that incorporates modifications**: When a legacy warehouse has evolved over time, you might need to reengineer the data warehouse to maintain the required performance or to support new data sources like IoT streams.
+Migrating to Azure Synapse for the well-known benefits of a scalable cloud environment might be considered part of the reengineering process.
 This process might include changing the underlying data model, such as moving from an Inmon model to an Azure data vault.

   The approach we recommend is to initially move the existing data model as-is to Azure.
-Then, take advantage of the performance and flexibility of Azure services to apply the re-engineering changes without affecting the existing source system.
+Then, take advantage of the performance and flexibility of Azure services to apply the reengineering changes without affecting the existing source system.

 ## Metadata migration